 Subconscious patterns govern our decisions more than anything else.
 They make the difference between living our lives as we wish or feeling dragged by the circumstances.
 Cracking the code of patterns brings us the freedom to choose how we want to spend our lives.
-But it’s not easy to find the way how to break free from your patterns.
+But it’s not easy to find a way how to break free from your patterns.

 What are the subconscious patterns?

 Subconscious patterns are learned behavioral blueprints that we inherit from our ancestors, family, friends.
-They have also been shaped by the moments when we first experienced a broken heart or mean classmates back in school.
+They have also been shaped by the moments when we first experienced a broken heart or classmates back in school.
 All the information that has been passed onto us is downloaded to our subconscious mind.

 This subconscious blueprint sets us up for success or failure in life.

-During my life coaching practice, I spend a great deal of time with clients working on their subconscious patterns.
-As the patterns carry the answers pretty much to anything that is happening in our lives.
+During my life coaching practice, I spend a great deal of time with clients working on their subconscious patterns as the patterns carry the answers pretty much to anything that is happening in our lives.
 From the smallest things, like why we crave for a bar of chocolate in the midst of a challenging situation, to the bigger things, like why we don’t travel the world and instead settle down in an average job.

 The importance to break free from your patterns